The Health Benefits of Green Kale - the Leafy Vegetable

-These help to ward off anemia, boost immunity, protect against eye disease, cardiovascular diseases, counteract free radical cell damge, develop strong bones and teeth, aid blood clotting, maintain healthy muscle and nerve function;
+These help to ward off anaemia, boost immunity, protect against eye disease, cardiovascular diseases, counteract free radical cell damage, develop strong bones and teeth, aid blood clotting, maintain healthy muscle and nerve function;

-Among other benefits like being low in fat & calories, good in fiber and zero cholesterol.
+Among other benefits like being low in fat & calories, good in fibre and zero cholesterol.